My philosophy around achieving results is simple:

 - At CSC/DXC I was viewed as a turn-around leader for their Big Data & Analytics and then their Digital Applications businesses.
 With BD&A, G2M had stalled due to a lack of focus – too many offerings, too many unproductive sales people, too many client targets.
 Reducing sales from 50 to 25, reducing offerings from 30 to 5, reducing client prospects from 3,000 to 77, and aligning by industry…all these changes created the growth demanded by the business.
 With Digital Applications, moving from <60% to 90% billability was accomplished by creating a “1-day bench policy” where people were only given 24 hours to find new billable work.
 This was supported by providing an operations team that helped staff find new work well ahead of the completion of their existing projects, and outsource partners (Beeline and Pontoon) who could provide a virtual bench with a 90-day temp to hire business model.

 - I’ve been invited into four “turnarounds”, where existing leadership has not been successful in leading their team through a much needed change in the business.

-My core philosophies as a CEO has evolved across all my many experiences – 10 years at a NCR/AT&T/Teradata, 3 years at CSC, 9 years at startups.
+My core philosophies as a CEO have evolved across all my experiences – 10 years at a NCR/AT&T/Teradata, 3 years at CSC, 9 years at startups.
 I’ve learned that success comes from the power of your people.
-In fact, in “tech” where competition will always have similar technology, where we’re all selling to the same 100 clients globally, where we have access to the same capital (VC or PE), and we’re recruiting from the same resource pools….competitive advantage will ultimately be created through the team you hire, nurture, and invest in.
+In fact, in my world of high-tech our competition will always have access to similar technology; we’re all selling to the same 1000 clients globally; we have access to the same capital (VC or PE); and we’re recruiting from the same resource pools….so, true competitive advantage doesn’t come from these, but will ultimately be created through the team you hire, nurture, and invest in.